 Even in a tough job market, there are plenty of career opportunities for the well-qualified job seeker.
-The need for technology, engineering and other advanced and specialized vocations are only going to increase.
+The need for technology, engineering, and other advanced and specialized vocations are only going to increase.
 So, too, are community and public service careers.
 So when you sit down to consider where you want to go with your professional life, why should you choose a career in criminology or criminal justice?

-There are plenty of surveys that indicate the number one reason people enter into law and enforcement and other criminology careers is that they have a strong desire to help other people.
-There are few other career fields out there that offer so many and so diverse opportunities to do just that.
+There are plenty of surveys that indicate the number one reason people enter into law enforcement and other criminology careers is that they have a strong desire to help other people.
+There are few other career fields out there that offer so many and diverse opportunities to do just that.

 Many jobs in criminal justice and criminology offer an almost unmatchable level of job security and stability.
-If you have the fortitude to stick it out, you will more likely than not enjoy a long a career that is relatively immune to the ebbs and flows of the private sector job market.
+If you have the fortitude to stick it out, you will more likely than not enjoy a long career that is relatively immune to the ebbs and flows of the private sector job market.
 Though you often give up higher salaries to work in criminology, you gain the peace of mind knowing that your job is pretty much safe as long as you remain true to the high ethical standards it demands.

 Engage Your Brain

 The old police stereotypes are diminishing; today's law enforcement officers and other criminal justice professionals have to think fast on their feet and be ready and willing to meet a host of challenges.
 Regardless of what field or discipline you ultimately choose to pursue, whether it be a career in forensic science or policing, you'll enjoy putting your problem-solving skills to the test day in and day out.